SadraKhorami/ShitM-Guard/README.md

    - create user `nftd` with `CAP_NET_ADMIN` (or intentionally run as root)
    - set `LISTEN_HOST` to the Entry WG IP (example: `10.66.0.1`)
    - listen on WG IP only, protect with `X-Entry-Token`
-   - set `ALLOWED_SOURCES` to limit who can call the allowlist API
+   - set `ALLOWED_SOURCES` to limit who can call the allowlist API (example: Web/API WG IP `10.66.0.3`)
    - IPv4 only by default (expand if you need IPv6)
 4) Optional helper: `infra/deploy/entry-setup.sh`
 5) Edit `infra/nftables/entry.nft`:
-   - replace the Origin public IP in the WireGuard allow rule
+   - replace the Origin + Web/API public IPs in the WireGuard allow rule
    - replace `10.66.0.2` with your Origin WG IP
+   - replace `10.66.0.3` with your Web/API WG IP (for allowlist)

 ### Origin
 1) Apply `infra/nftables/origin.nft`.